Adequate and effective investment is often considered the achilles heel of global cancer control.

 While relatively rare compared with the burden of cancer in adults, childhood cancer is an important cause of child mortality worldwide.
 In high-income countries and a growing number of middle-income countries, childhood cancer is now a leading cause of death in children and adolescents.
 Globally, approximately 300,000 cancers are diagnosed each year in those younger than 19 years of age.
-It is estimated that approximately 80,000 children will die of cancer each year around the world.
-These estimates are considered by experts as gross underestimates given that 80% of childhood cancer occurs in low- and middle-income countries (LMICs) where there are no or limited cancer registries.
+The numbers are considered by experts as gross underestimates given that 80% of childhood cancer occurs in low- and middle-income countries (LMICs) where there are no or limited cancer registries.

 Over the last decades, there have been remarkable advances in the treatment of childhood cancer.
 For children diagnosed with cancer in high-income countries, approximately 80% survive five years or more after the diagnosis of cancer.
 However, in many LMICs, survival rates are drastically lower, frequently not reaching more than 30% in a number of settings and, in some countries, falling below 10%.
 Unfortunately, for many children, particularly in LMICs, cancer is often detected at an advanced stage and too late for effective treatment.

 In 2018, WHO launched a new initiative with the objective of increasing child cancer survival rates to at least 60% globally and alleviating suffering of all children by 2030.
 This has the potential to save an additional 1 million children, while also improving quality of life for all.
 Addressing childhood cancer is part of the implementation of the Cancer Resolution adopted in May 2017 by the World Health Assembly which urges governments and WHO to accelerate action to achieve the targets specified in the Global Action Plan and 2030 UN Agenda for Sustainable Development to reduce premature mortality from cancer.

 The WHO has called on experts worldwide to be part of this effort to: